csnizik/newsnizikdotcom/data/blog/drupal-permissions-beyond-the-box.md

 Let's start out with the tools that come in a basic Drupal installation.
 These are found at `/admin/people/permissions`.

-## Default roles and their OOB permissions
+## Default roles and their OOTB permissions

 ### Anonymous user

 As described above, an anonymous user is a user who has not been authenticated.
-The OOB permissions for them include:
+The OOTB permissions for them include:

 - view comments
 - use the site-wide contact form